dominodatalab/vault-based-cred-prop/README.md

 The high level design for dynamic credential generation is depicted in the diagram below:
 ![Architecture Overview](assets/architecture.svg)
-1. [Domsed](https://github.com/cerebrotech/domsed) is used to inject a side-car in the App Pod.
+1. [Domsed](https://github.com/cerebrotech/domsed) is used to inject a side-car in the Workspace Pod.
-2. The side-car is a Flask App which exposes two endpoints to the `run` container to fetch temporary aws credentials dynamically
+2. The side-car is a Flask App which generates AWS Credentials for each role the user is mapped to and loads these in a shared folder (with the `run` container)
 3. The injected side-car communicates with Hashicorp Vault instance using a token mounted as a secret.
 4. Vault communicates with AWS using a AWS service account with limited privileges to generate credentials using STS but limited by permission boundaries